RohanNero/block3d-submodule/README.md

 There are three different types of rules:

-- simple rules are the most basic type and allow you to essentially whitelist any set of addresses that can then view your restricted pages.
+- `simple` rules are the most basic type and allow you to essentially whitelist any set of addresses that can then view your restricted pages.
 These rules consist of a `title`, `type`, and `addresses` field.
-- token rules allow you to restrict pages based on addresses that hold a `minimumBal` of any specified token.
+- `token` rules allow you to restrict pages based on addresses that hold a `minimumBal` of any specified token.
 These rules consist of a `title`, `type`, `contract`, and at least one global `minimumBal` OR at least one `minimumBal` for each contract object.
-- nft rules are identical to token rules except that they pertain to **ERC-721** instead of **ERC-20**.
+- `nft` rules are identical to token rules except that they pertain to **ERC-721** instead of **ERC-20**.

 #### `title`

-This can be any arbitrary string but should describe its corresponding rule since it may be exposed to users on the front end.
+This can be any arbitrary string but should be short and describe its corresponding rule since it will be exposed to users on the front end.

 #### `addresses`